Consumer sales and responsibility for faults

 The consumer must make a notification of the fault within a reasonable time after they should have noticed it.
 However, a notification of a fault can always be made within two months of the date when the consumer actually noticed the fault.
 If a warranty has been given on the product, the provider of the warranty is responsible for the product in accordance with the terms of the warranty.

 The seller is responsible for any faults in the goods at the time of transfer even if the fault does not occur until later.
-If the fault occurs within six months of the transfer of the product, it is assumed that the fault was already in the product at the time of the transfer and the seller is liable for it.
+If the fault occurs within a year of the transfer of the product, it is assumed that the fault was already in the product at the time of the transfer and the seller is liable for it.
 To be released from liability, the seller must prove that the product was free of faults at the time of the transfer.

 If a consumer suffers damage as the result of a fault in a product bought from your company, the consumer has the right to demand compensation for the damage from your company.